pivotal/docs-tap/app-live-view/about-app-live-view.hbs.md

 ## <a id="deployment"></a> Deployment

-Use a connector as the mode of deployment for registering apps with the Application Live View running on a Kubernetes cluster.
-A connector is a component responsible for discovering multiple apps running on a Kubernetes cluster and is installed as a DaemonSet by default.
+A connector is a component responsible for discovering and registering multiple apps with the Application Live View running on a Kubernetes cluster and is installed as a Deployment by default.
+There is also a mechanism to switch to DaemonSet or Namespace-scoped as required.